War of the Worlds at Sea

 people charted this closely in the late 1890s

-so they could see for themselves.
+so they could see the canals for themselves.
 Wells (riding

 the wave of Mars mania) mentions more preparation